Dallas Wings vs. Phoenix Mercury: Betting Trends, Record ATS, Home/Road Splits

 Wings Home/Away Splits

+- Offensively the Wings played worse when playing at home last season, posting 82.7 points per game, compared to 83.2 per game in away games.

-- Dallas allowed 83.2 points per game last year at home, which was 0.9 more points than it allowed in road games (82.3).
+- Dallas gave up 83.2 points per game in home games, compared to 82.3 in road games.

-- The Wings drained 7.5 treys per game, which was 0.5 fewer than they averaged on the road (8.0).
-When it comes to three-point percentage, they shot 34.6% when playing at home and 34.0% when playing on the road.
+- When it comes to total threes made, the Wings fared worse in home games last season, making 7.5 three-pointers per game, compared to 8 on the road.
+Meanwhile, they produced a 34.6% three-point percentage in home games and a 34% clip in away games.

 Wings Moneyline and ATS Records

-- The Wings have been the moneyline favorite just two other times so far this season, and they won both of the games.
+- The Wings have not yet lost as the moneyline favorite this season, going 3-0.

-- The Wings have played as a moneyline favorite of -185 or shorter in only two games this season, which they won both.
+- The Wings have played in three games as a moneyline favorite with odds of -175 or shorter and won every time.

-- Dallas is winless ATS (0-2) when playing as at least 4.5-point favorites this year.
+- Dallas has one win ATS (1-2) as a 4.5-point favorite or greater this season.

-- The implied moneyline probability for this matchup gives the Wings a 64.9% chance to win.
+- The Wings have a 63.6% chance to win this contest based on the moneyline's implied probability.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.